CoffeeApp/Planning/stagesOfDevelopment.md

 ### MVP

-Establish sockets connections to allow customer and shop to send data to each other. [x]
+~~Establish sockets connections to allow customer and shop to send data to each other.

 ___

+### Release 1

+Target Deadline - E.O.D Saturday

-### Phase 1 Objective - send one coffee order from customer to shop via api database
+#### customer side to be able to send one full coffee order (including multiple coffees with different specs) to single shop via api database: Details to include:

+For each coffee

+* coffee type
+* milk (only if not full milk)
+* sugar (if not 0)

+For each order

+* time order placed
+* name
+* phone
+* price

+#### shop side to be able to receive and display one full coffee order (including multiple coffees with different specs) from a single user via api database: Details to include:

-Data for phase 1 to be sent and received in the following structure.
+Data object to be sent and received in the following structure.
 ```js
 "order": {
   "name": "Jonathan",